 The minor is overseen by a faculty steering committee and does not reside in any one department.
-This group mentors students and guides their progress of study.
-Members of the steering committee span the sciences and humanities, inasmuch as this minor is inherently interdisciplinary.
-The current committee includes: Jacqueline DiBiasie Sammons, Classical Languages; Martin Knoll, Forestry and Geology; Chris McDonough, Classical Languages; Celeste Ray, Anthropology; Sarah C. Sherwood, Earth and Environmental Systems, Steering Committee Chair
+This group mendors students and guides their progress of study.
+Members of the steering committee span the sciences and humanities since this minor is inherently interdisciplinary.
+The current committee includes: Professors Martin Knoll (Earth and Environmental Systems); Chris McDonough (Classical Languages); Arlene Miller (Art and Art History); Celeste Ray (Environmental Studies: Arts and Humanities); Sarah Sherwood (Earth and Environmental Systems), University Archaeologist and Steering Committee Chair

 No more than two courses (eight semester hours) used to satisfy requirements for a minor or certificate of curricular study may be used to fulfill requirements for a major or another minor or certificate of curricular study.

 Course Requirements (see course descriptions and prerequisites by dept)